ornic/FFMpegCore-debian-pipe-bug/README.md

 Use `docker-compose up --build app` command to run the example on Debian 12 using .NET 8

+or `docker-compose up --build app-net6` command to run the example on Debian 12 using .NET 6

 or `docker-compose up --build app-net9` command to run the example on Debian 12 using .NET 9

 or `docker-compose up --build app-ubuntu` command to run the example on Ubuntu 24.04 LTS using .NET 8